Momentive: History

 In February 2016, Momentive Performance Materials undertook a strategic expansion of its Leverkusen, Germany facility as part of its global initiative to enhance production capabilities for the automotive market.
 The company invested approximately $30 million to increase its silane manufacturing capacity at the site.

 In April 2017, Momentive Performance Materials Inc. inaugurated a 20,000 sq ft research and development laboratory in Charlotte, North Carolina.
 The company invested approximately $3.5 million in this state-of-the-art facility, which focuses on testing and developing advanced compounds for leading tire manufacturers worldwide.
 Staffed by some of the industry’s top tire researchers, the lab serves as a global hub for the discovery and development of new materials.

 In 2020, Momentive Performance Materials undertook a strategic realignment, investing $15 million to expand production of advanced electronic materials.
 During the same period, the company sold its consumer sealants business to Henkel and initiated a transition at its Waterford facility from manufacturing basic commodity chemicals to focusing on specialized applications, including advanced electronic materials.
+During this transition, silane production ceased permanently in Waterford resulting in the loss of roughly 300 jobs.

 In November 2020, the company announced an investment of $13 million to expand its existing plant in Termoli, Italy.
 The expansion aims to establish a state-of-the-art manufacturing hub for Momentive’s polyurethane additives.
 The Termoli site, which produces high-performance additives for bedding, furniture, automotive, insulation, rigid foam applications as well as other silicone-based products, will undergo a comprehensive technology upgrade to broaden its capabilities, including serving the European slabstock foam industry.

 In 2021, the company was assessed over $2 million in penalties by the New York State Department of Environmental Conservation as a result of air, water and hazardous waste law violations that had occurred at their Waterford facility since 2007.

 In April 2024, it was announced that Korean-based KCC Corporation would fully acquire Momentive Performance Materials Group.
 The acquisition was completed in May 2024.

 In October 2024, company opened a European Application Development Centre for Beauty and Personal Care in Abingdon, Oxfordshire, United Kingdom.
-The 300-square-metre facility includes the Haircare Centre of Excellence and the regional Application Development Team.The Haircare Centre of Excellence conducts performance testing to support the development of new raw materials for use in shampoos, Hair conditioner,conditioners, and leave-on cosmetics products.
+The 300-square-metre facility includes the Haircare Centre of Excellence and the regional Application Development Team.The Haircare Centre of Excellence conducts performance testing to support the development of new raw materials for use in shampoos, Hair conditioner, conditioners, and leave-on cosmetics products.
 The facility is equipped with advanced laboratories and testing equipment, enabling evaluation of product attributes such as combability, heat protection, frizz reduction, and shine.